 Floating Rate Bonds

-Floating rate bonds are so called because they have a coupon that is not fixed but rather linked to a benchmark.
-For example, a company may issue a floating-rate bond as Treasury bond rate + 50 bps (100 bps = 1%), In such cases on every interest payment date, the payment will be made 0.50% more than the treasury bill rate prevailing on the fixing date.
+Floating rate bonds are so-called because they have a coupon that is not fixed but instead linked to a benchmark.
+For example, a company may issue a floating-rate bond as Treasury bond rate + 50 bps (100 bps = 1%).
+In such cases, on every interest payment date, the payment will be made 0.50% more than the treasury bill rate prevailing on the fixing date.

 A participatory bond is a bond whereby the issuer promises a fixed rate.
 Still, the coupon cash flow may increase if the profit/ income levels of the company rise to a pre-specified level and may reduce when income falls below a pre-specified level; thereby, the investor participates in the return enjoyed based on company revenues/ income.

 Payment in Kind Bonds

-Payment in kind bonds are types of bonds pay interest/coupon, not in terms of cash payouts but in the form of additional bonds.
+Payment in kind bonds are types of bonds that pay interest/coupon, not in terms of cash payouts but the form of additional bonds.

-Extendable bonds are bonds that allow the holder to enjoy the right to extend the maturity if required.
+Extendable bonds allow the holder to enjoy the right to extend the maturity if required.
 The holder has an additional benefit in this case because if the rate of interest in the market reduces, the holder may choose to extend the tenor and enjoy the higher rate of interest in terms of coupon payment.
 For this benefit, the holder may enjoy coupon rates that are usually lower than a plain vanilla bond.

 Extendable Reset Bonds

-These are types of bonds that allow the issuer and the bondholders to reset the coupon rate based on the then prevailing market scenario.
+These types of bonds allow the issuer and the bondholders to reset the coupon rate based on the prevailing market scenario.
 This is not linked to any benchmark but on the basis of renegotiation between the issuer and the bondholders.
 This is usually the case where the bond tenor is very long.

 Perpetual bonds are types of bonds that pay a coupon rate on the face value till the life of the company.
-Though Perpetuity means forever, bonds with maturity above 100 years are also considered to be perpetual bonds.
+Though Perpetuity means forever, bonds with maturity above 100 years are also considered perpetual bonds.